Skip to main content

 Knafeh

-Beloved dessert of shredded phyllo dough layered with soft white cheese, soaked in sweet syrup and topped with crushed pistachios, often enjoyed hot for breakfast or dessert.
+Shredded phyllo layered over soft white cheese, soaked in syrup and topped with crushed pistachios.
+People eat it hot, for breakfast as readily as for dessert.

 Allergens: